Thraxis/docker-lazylibrarian-calibre/Readme.md

 * `-v /config` Containers lazylibrarian config and database
 * `-v /downloads` lazylibrarian download folder
 * `-v /books` location of calibre ebook library
+* `-v /audiobooks` location of audiobook library
 * `-v /magazines` location of magazine library
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for setting timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it lazylibrarian /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it lazylibrarian-calibre /bin/bash`.

 ### User / Group Identifiers